dongliu/traveler/views/docs/template/normal.md

 ### Normal templates

-A normal template supports instructive directions of text, diagrams, and formulas.
-It supports most common HTML input type, like numbers, date, short text, long text, radio button, checkbox, and file upload in order to collect data.
-It supports sections for better reference and organization.
+Most traveler use cases can be covered with normal templates.
+The user can define most common HTML input types, including numbers, date, short text, long text, radio button, checkbox, and file upload in a normal template.
+The user can also include instructive directions of text, diagrams, and formulas in a normal template.
+A normal template supports numbered sections for easy navigation and reference.